 What to do and what to visit in Saint‑Gervais?

-Nested at the foot of Mont Blanc, in the Arve valley, Saint-Gervais-les-Bains is an ideal summer destination: nature, well-being, thrills and gastronomy come together for an unforgettable stay.
-Whether you are passing through the Mont Blanc massif or staying a few days in a hotel in Saint-Gervais-les-Bains, discover some of the activities awaiting you.
+Nestled at the foot of Mont-Blanc, in the Arve valley, Saint-Gervais-les-Bains is an ideal summer destination: nature, well-being, thrills, and gastronomy combine here for an unforgettable stay.
+Whether you are passing through the Mont Blanc massif or staying a few days in a hotel in Saint-Gervais-les-Bains, discover some of the activities that await you.

 1. Relaxing in the historic thermal baths

-The Saint-Gervais thermal baths, renowned for more than two centuries, offer a unique relaxation experience thanks to naturally warm thermal water rich in minerals.
-The large thermal park features steam baths, saunas, sensory areas and wellness trails, all in a soothing natural environment.
+The Saint-Gervais thermal baths, renowned for over two centuries, offer a unique relaxation experience thanks to naturally warm thermal water rich in minerals.
+The large thermal park features steam baths, saunas, sensory areas, and wellness trails, all set in a soothing natural environment.

 To read: Thermal baths, hot baths, massages… Where to relax in Haute-Savoie